MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

    ![Image of the SharePoint home site in Teams](media/viva-features.png)

-1.	**One stop access to all intranet resources:** Viva Connections uses the company-curated [global navigation](https://docs.microsoft.com/SharePoint/sharepoint-app-bar) links along with personalized content like sites and news, which are powered by [Microsoft Graph](https://docs.microsoft.com/graph/overview).
+1.	**Highlight specific resources:** Viva Connections uses the company-curated [global navigation](https://docs.microsoft.com/SharePoint/sharepoint-app-bar) links along with personalized content like sites and news, which are powered by [Microsoft Graph](https://docs.microsoft.com/graph/overview).
 Global navigation is configured in SharePoint and can be accessed by selecting the icon in Teams app bar.

-2.	**Easily navigate within Teams:** Navigate to all modern SharePoint pages and news within Teams without losing context.
+2.	**Navigate intranet resources in Teams:** Navigate to all modern SharePoint pages and news within Teams without losing context.
 All files will open in the Teams file preview window.

 3.	**Search for intranet content in Teams:** On the home page, you can search for intranet content in SharePoint by searching in the Teams search bar.
 Search results will be displayed on a SharePoint site in the browser.

    ![Image of a search on the home site in Teams](media/viva-search.png)

-4.	**Share content more easily:** Features in the SharePoint site header will dynamically display tools that help users collaboration depending on the type of content being viewed.
+4.	**Share content easily:** Features in the SharePoint site header will dynamically display tools that help users collaboration depending on the type of content being viewed.
 Tasks such as sharing a link to a page in a Teams chat are much easier.

->[!NOTE]
-> All SharePoint out-of-the-box site headers are compatible with Viva Connections desktop.
-However, if you modify your SharePoint site to remove, or significantly change the site header, then these contextual actions may not be available to the user.

->[!NOTE]
+>[!IMPORTANT]

 > - You need site owner permissions (or higher) to apply Viva Connections for desktop in the Microsoft Teams admin center.
 > - Viva Connections for desktop is not yet supported for the Teams mobile app.
 > - Only modern SharePoint sites and pages can be accessed in global navigation tab of the Team’s app bar.
 > - Global navigation menu links can be [audience targeted](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81) so that specific groups of people see certain information more prominently.
 Audience targeting settings in the global navigation menu will carry over to global navigation in Teams.
-> - Search customizations set on the SharePoint site will apply to search results in Teams when on the home site.
+> - Search customizations applied to the SharePoint site will apply to search results in Teams when on the home site.
+> All SharePoint out-of-the-box site headers are compatible with Viva Connections desktop.
+However, if you modify your SharePoint site to remove, or significantly change the site header, then these contextual actions may not be available to the user.
 > - Viva Connections was origanizally announced as the [Home site app](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/the-home-site-app-for-microsoft-teams/ba-p/1714255).
 > - Viva Connections for mobile will become availibale in June 2020 and will include enhancements to the overall configuration and deployment experience.